DongkwanYi/OLEDBOXER/README.md

 Hi,

-This repository is for 2.42" OLED mod for RM BOXER.
+This repository is for 2.42" OLED mod of Radiomaster BOXER transmitter.

 Based on EdgeTX v2.8.4, code for OLED is developed.